The Declaration of Independence

 Corn on the cob.
 Florida, California, Georgia and New York together accounted for 60 percent of the sweet corn produced nationally in 2007.

 Potato salad and potato chips are popular food items at Fourth of July barbecues.
-More than half (52 percent) of the nation’s spuds were produced in Idaho or Washington state in 2007.
+In 2007, farmers in Idaho and Washington grew more than half (52%) of all the potatoes in the country.

-Nearly 3 in 4 chances that the fresh tomatoes in your salad came from Florida or California, which combined accounted for 73 percent of U.S. tomato production last year.
-The ketchup on your burger or hot dog probably came from California, which accounted for 96 percent of processed tomato production in 2007.
+Almost 3 out of 4 fresh tomatoes in your salad likely came from Florida or California.
+Together, these states grew 73% of all tomatoes in the U.S. last year.
+The ketchup on your burger or hot dog most likely came from California.
+In 2007, California made 96% of all processed tomatoes in the U.S.

 More than 74 million Americans said they have taken part in a barbecue during the previous year.
 It’s probably safe to assume a lot of these events took place on Independence Day.